django-cms/django-cms/cms/docs/installation.md

 This allows you to use gettext in the settings.py

-Add some template names you use and that have some placeholder templatetags present to your settings.py
+Add some templates you want to use within Django-cms 2.0 that contain at least one {% placeholder %} templatetag, to your settings.py

 	CMS_TEMPLATES = (
     	('base.html', gettext('default')),